-Exception for Teaching Certain Courses - Even if the subject matter deals with your official duties, you may accept compensation for teaching a course requiring multiple presentations offered as the regularly established curriculum of an accredited institution of higher education, a secondary school, an elementary school, or a program of education sponsored and funded by the Federal Government or by a state or local government.
+Exception for Teaching Certain Courses - Even if the subject matter deals with your official duties, you may accept compensation for teaching a course requiring multiple presentations offered as part of the regularly established curriculum of an accredited institution of higher education, a secondary school, an elementary school, or a program of education sponsored and funded by the Federal Government or by a state or local government.
 You may only receive compensation under these circumstances for outside teaching, not for teaching carried out as part of your official responsibilities.
 If the class involves providing services to prohibited sources, prior approval is required.
-It is recommended you contact your ethics counselor to determine if you can receive compensation for speaking, teaching, and outside-work related to your official duties.

 Reference to Official Position - If you are engaged in teaching, speaking, or writing as an outside activity, you may not use or permit the use of your official title or position except:

-Prior Approval Requirements - Before engaging in any outside teaching, speaking, or writing for compensation, make sure that you comply with Department and bureau prior approval requirements for outside activities and employment.
-(See DOI regulation 5 C.F.R. § 3501.105 or See paragraphs 2, 3, and 4 above.)
+Prior Approval Requirements - Before engaging in outside teaching, speaking, or writing for compensation, make sure that you comply with Department and bureau prior approval requirements for outside activities and employment.

-The general rule on fundraising can be found at 5 C.F.R. § 2635.808.
-Unless permitted by law, regulation or special authority, Department employees may not engage in any form of fundraising activities.
-This includes but is not limited to, conducting raffles, lotteries, bake sales, carnivals, athletic events, etc. for charitable organizations.
-Department employees may engage in charitable organizations sanctioned by the U.S. Office of Personnel Management (OPM).
-This includes the Combined Federal Campaign (CFC), Federal agency day care centers and relief efforts such as those following the Haiti earthquake in 2010 and Hurricane Sandy in 2012.
+Unless permitted by law, regulation, or special authority, Department employees may not engage in any form of fundraising in the workplace.
+This includes but is not limited to, conducting raffles, lotteries, bake sales, carnivals, athletic events, etc., for charitable organizations.

-In your official capacity- The Combined Federal Campaign (CFC) is the only authorized solicitation of employees for charitable fundraising in the Federal workplace.
-The rules governing acceptable fundraising activities by Federal employees are described in 5 C.F.R.
-Part 950.
-Generally, CFC fundraising activities that can be considered "gambling" are prohibited in Government owned or leased buildings.
-Raffles and lotteries are prohibited in Government owned or leased buildings and facilities except for very limited CFC activities permitted by 5 C.F.R. § 950.602(b).
+The Combined Federal Campaign (CFC) and special disaster relief solicitations approved by Office of Personnel Management are generally the only authorized solicitation of employees for charitable fundraising in the Federal workplace.
+The rules governing acceptable fundraising activities by Federal employees are described in 5 C.F.R. part 950.